The following information may help to address your question:

 The features of mosaic Turner syndrome can vary considerably from individual to individual.
 In females, they can range from mild to severe signs and symptoms of Turner syndrome.
 In males, they can range from a seemingly normal male to the presence of a variety of features which can include dysmorphic (abnormally formed) features, mild intellectual disabilities, infertility, Ulrich-Turner stigmata (drooping of upper eyelid, extra “webbing” on the neck), gonadal dysgenesis

-, infertility, low testosterone levels, and azoospermia
+, infertility, low testosterone levels, and azoospermia (having no sperm).

 Last updated: 7/26/2011